Professional Services offered at the Riverview Funeral Home

 We provide consultations without obligation, inviting you the opportunity to sit with us for a complete break down of the service costs.

 We’ll even show you ways to save now and in the future.

 We are an authentic funeral business.
 It is important for us to let you know that when selecting our funeral home, your needs will be personally served by either Roy Bordeau or Nicholas Facci.
-We serve one family at a time (not five, not ten), which allows us to provide you and your family with the personal touch that is needed at a very difficult time.
+We serve one family at a time, which allows us to provide you and your family with the personal touch that is needed at a very difficult time.